 A. Tuesday, Wednesday, and Thursday from 5:30-9:35 p.m.Q.
 If I cannot start classes in May, can I take part in the accelerated JD program?

 A. No. Students must start in May and take classes during both the first and second summers to complete enough credits to graduate in either two years (as a full-time student) or three years (as a part-time evening student).Q.
 Can I opt out if I change my mind?

 A. Yes.
 State law requires all students without a qualifying health insurance plan to participate in the Suffolk University Student Health Insurance Plan.
-If you have alternate health insurance, then you must complete a waiver.
+If you do not want to participate in Suffolk health plan, then you must complete a waiver before summer classes begin.
 All accelerated students who do not complete the waiver will be automatically enrolled in Suffolk's summer health insurance plan and charged the policy premium.Q.
 Will I need to waive health insurance again in the fall?

 A. Yes.
 Accelerated students who waive Suffolk's health insurance plan that covers the summer months will need to complete another waiver in the fall to opt out of Suffolk's full-year health insurance plan.
 Accelerated students who do not complete the online waiver in the fall will be automatically enrolled in Suffolk’s full-year health insurance plan and will be charged the premium.
 For more information, view our student health requirements.Q.
 Will I be able to join a clinic during my second year (full-time) or third year (part-time evening)?